 When it comes to gear gems, you will start out progression by slotting the highest available level of Emeralds in the chest and pants sockets.
 Ideally, these will all be Flawless Royal Emeralds as soon as possible.
 As you grow in Paragon (bulking up Dexterity in the Core section) and aim for higher tier and more dangerous GRs, you will transition those gems into the defensive Flawless Royal Diamond.
 There is no specific breakpoint where you do that; the rule of thumb is to make the change as soon as you feel the lack of toughness impede your progress.
 Since you are chasing a specific CDR breakpoint, slot a Flawless Royal Diamond in your helm.
 In your weapon, use a Flawless Royal Emerald for the Crit Damage boost.

 Introduced in Patch 2.4, Lord Greenstone's Fan adds a stacking damage mechanic to Fan of Knives, encouraging you to build up damage and release it in controlled bursts during your Lightning Convention of Elements cycle.
 The two items sync at one Lightning proc at 15 stacks, and a next one at 30 — so judge the health of your adversaries and the amount of burst you will need.

 In Greater Rifts, the jewelry slot is taken by the pure damage boost of Convention of Elements, whose rotation of elemental bonuses you will have to keep under close scrutiny.
-Once the sequence reaches the Fire or Lightning element (depending on your rune of choice) your damage will surge dramatically, so get as many Rain of Vengeance casts as you can and dump a stacked Fan of Knives during those brief windows of opportunity.
+Get as many Rain of Vengeance casts as you can during the elemental cycle appropriate to your rune, and dump a stacked Fan of Knives during the Lightning cycle for some massive bursts of damage.